Cakem1x/home/README.md

 System Setup
 ============
 - The NixOS system configurations are stored in `.config/nix_machines`.
-Make them usable via symlink, e.g. `sudo ln -s /home/cakemix/.config/nix_machines/trnstr.nix /etc/nixos/configuration.nix`.
+Make a system config active via `bin/bootstrap-system.sh`
 - The userspace programs (and their configs) are managed by home-manager.
 See https://nix-community.github.io/home-manager/index.html#sec-install-standalone on how to install `home-manager` in standalone mode.
   Relevant files are in `.config/nixpkgs/`.
-Make file usable via symlink, e.g. `ln -s /home/cakemix/.config/nixpkgs/trnstr.nix /home/cakemix/.config/nixpkgs/home.nix`
+Make a user config active via `bin/bootstrap-user.sh`.
 - Editor is doomemacs, which comes via submodule.
 Run `home submodule init` and `home submodule update`.
 Finally, run `doom install`.

 Managed Machines